coder/coder/docs/ides/web-ides.md

 ## VS Code Server

 VS Code supports launching a local web client using the `code serve-web` command.
-To add VS COde web as a web IDE, Install and start this in your `startup_script` and create a corresponding `coder_app`
+To add VS Code web as a web IDE, Install and start this in your `startup_script` and create a corresponding `coder_app`

 ```hcl